futurevoid/Todolist_in_a_QR/README.md

 # Todolist_in_a_QR

-It's a program that inserts your todolist into a QR code and lets you adjust the QR size and color freely
+It's a program that inserts your todolist into a completely customizable QR code

-REQS

-python3 is required

 use dependencies_install.bat install all requirements properly if you are using windows